Watch the webinar now:

 • Significance for purchasing

 Dangerous goods management is of central importance in purchasing, as procurement decisions have a direct impact on the company's safety and compliance.
 Buyers must ensure that suppliers meet legal requirements and that dangerous goods are delivered safely and in accordance with regulations.
-In addition, dangerous goods management influences the cost structure through special packaging and transportation requirements.
+In addition, dangerous goods management influences transportation costs through special packaging and transport requirements.

 • Supplier selection: Evaluation of the dangerous goods competence and reliability of suppliers